jlehett/enosis/packages/firebase/docs/api/submodel.md

  * Write to a new document with ID, `welcome`, in the `groups` subcollection
  * of a document with ID, `john`, in the `profiles` root-level collection.
  *
- * Also, merge in any existing values found in the document (if it already
+ * Also, merge in any default values for missing data in `data`, and then
- * exists), and then merge the default values for missing data.
+ * merge in any existing data in the document (if it already exists).
  */
 const docRef = await ProfileGroupsModel.writeToPath(
     'profiles/john/groups/welcome',